kurapica/IGAS/Loop/README.md

 	event "name"

 The *event* keyword is used to declare an event with the event name.
-So, here we decalre an event *OnNameChanged* when the *Person*'s *Name* property is changed.
+So, here we declare an event *OnNameChanged* fired when the *Person*'s *Name* property is changed.

 	class "Person"

-		-- Declare the event
+		-- Event
 		event "OnNameChanged"

+		-- Property
 		property "Name" {
 			Get = function(self)
 				return self.__Name or "Anonymous"
 			end,

 			Set = function(self, name)
 				local oldName = self.Name